-These notes are modified from "Multivariate Methods" notes from 2022-2023.
+These notes are modified from "Multivariate Methods" notes from 2020-2021 and 2022-2023.

+Main changes in 2024-2025: material Bayesian justification for least-squares, material about ridge regression, LASSO and related.
 Main changes in 2022-2023: other variants of PCA, Procrustes analysis, MDS discussed.
 Main changes in 2020-2021: a brief description of Lagrange multipliers, revised PCA solution, removal of section on covariances, brief description of isomap and geometric diffusion, relationship of Fisher Discriminant and support vector machines, revised description of ICA.